Posted on August 9, 2021

 When Evelyn was 10, she was sent away to boarding school in London, returning home to the Westover Plantation during summer breaks.
 Evelyn loved Westover, taking a particular fondness for the gardens where she was roaming in her first appearance after her death.

 A tragic love lost for Evelyn

-At 18, Evelyn presented to the Queen of England, at which time she met and fell deeply in love with a man whom her father highly disapproved.
-He may have come from bad faith, had a character of weakness, or most commonly a gold-digger.
+At 18, Evelyn presented to the Queen of England, at which time she met and fell deeply in love with a man whom her father highly disapproved of.
+He may have come from bad faith, had a character of weakness, or, most commonly, a gold digger.
 William Byrd II saw right through the man and brought Evelyn home to Virginia.

 Evelyn returned to Virginia, heartbroken, and vowed never to marry if she couldn’t be with her one true love.
 Instead, she became the best and kindest big sister to Wilhelmina, her step-brother William Byrd III, and her step-sisters.
 She tended to the household needs and helped take care of her siblings while broken-hearted.